ZehenForever/lazarus-bazmon-lua/README.md

 This will launch the UI which is pretty self explanatory.

-The basic flow is:
+### Set up the backend
+Setting up and using the the backend Go program can be found in [its repository](https://github.com/ZehenForever/lazarus-bazmon-server).

+## Basic Control Flow

+### Searching
+1. Be sure to click the "Search" tab at the top of the UI.
+1. Fill out your search criteria using various text/number inputs and various dropdowns.
 1. When you click the "Search" button, it will record that query request into its `BazMon.ini` ini file.
 1. If the backend server is running, it will see this file change, will parse out the query from the .ini file, and run a query agains the Lazarus Magelo Bazaar page.
-1. The backend server will then parse those Bazaar search results and write them to the `BazResults.csv` file.
+1. The backend server will then parse those Bazaar search results and write them to the `BazMon_SearchResults.csv` file.
 1. The front end will poll that file until a configurable timeout (currently 5 seconds), and once there are matching results in the CSV, it will paint those in game in the UI as a table of search results.

-### Set up the backend
-Setting up and using the the backend Go program can be found in [its repository](https://github.com/ZehenForever/lazarus-bazmon-server).
+### Monitoring
+1. Be sure to click the "Monitor" tab at the top of the UI to configure items to monitor.
+1. Choose an item Name, Price, and a Comparison ("Less than or equal to", "Greater than or equal to").
+1. When you click the "Save" button, it will write those entries to the `[Monitor]` section of the INI file.
+1. If the backend server is running, it will see this file change and will parse out the items to monitor and add that to its own internal list.
+1. The backend will periodically check the Bazaar for any matching entries and will write them to the `BazMon_MonitorResults.csv` file.
+1. The front end will poll this file to look for new changes and both display them in game and provide an in-game notification.

 ## Architecture